-I typically play a 5-pc set, but I have been experimenting with a 4-pc setup lately and am enjoying the challenge of having to be more creative with one less voice.
+I typically play a 5-pc set (1 up, 2 down).
 Every so often I'll break out my DW kit or one of my vintage Rogers kits, but for the most part, I am using primarily a Yamaha Stage Custom birch set in Cranberry Red lacquer.
 Everything is kept safe in SKB Roto-X molded hard cases.

 I use a combination of Sabian and Zildjian cymbals which can change depending on the gig.
 I tend to favor single-braced stands due to the lighter weight.
 I also have a Gibraltar rack that can be modified into various configurations.